Find your farm’s best electric poultry netting with this list of tested and approved products.

 Installing Electric Poultry Netting: What to Know

-Before you start shopping around for an electric chicken fence, here are some tips to keep in mind.
+Before shopping for an electric chicken fence, here are some tips to keep in mind.

 How to Find the Best Poultry Netting

-There are a few things you should consider as you start your search for the best poultry netting for your birds.
+You should consider a few things as you search for the best poultry netting for your birds.

 First, the height – we’ll address this more in detail below, but it’s important to ensure that your fence is tall enough so your chickens can’t fly or jump over it.